Abudyounis/COMP383-pipeline-project/README.md

 Steps 2–5 are fully automated using Snakemake.

-No full paths are hardcoded.
+All file paths are relative so the pipeline can run on any system after cloning the repository.

 ---